What’s your image of the best salesperson in your industry?

 By learning from your customers in this way you develop great knowledge and insight on the industry and market in which you operate.

-You can then share this knowledge to help others on their journey towards best practice, building trust and credibility in the process.
+You can then share this knowledge to help others – including your buyer – on their journey towards best practice.
+This approach also builds trust and credibility in the process.

 4. Monetise your solution